Thermal Camera Early Warning Examples

 Portable heaters can be forgotten after leaving home.

-A thermal camera can monitor the area and generate an early warning if high temperatures continue after the property has been armed.
+A thermal camera can monitor the area and generate an early warning if high temperatures continue during selected times or after the property enters an Away mode.

 Battery Charging Area